deadlineZeus/yelp-restaurant-analysis-sql-python-colab/README.md

 <details>
 <summary id="data-loading-and-issues"><strong>Data Loading and Issues</strong></summary>

-Due to the scale of the data, full in-memory loading was impractical.
+Due to the scale of the data, some files even reaching the size of 3.2Gb and even 5Gb,  full in-memory loading was impractical.
 To manage resource usage:

 - Each JSON file was chunked using a custom Python script (`chunking-up-large-json-files-code.py`) to avoid crashes.
 - Cleaned chunks were uploaded incrementally into a normalized SQLite3 database.
 - SQL queries were used throughout the analysis to selectively retrieve relevant data subsets.

+The code is available in data-load folder.
 This approach ensured system stability and data completeness.

 </details>